November 27, 2023

 Background

 Ramboll Americas Engineering Solutions (Ramboll) and Northeastern University, with support from the U.S. Army Corps of Engineers Engineering With Nature® (EWN) program, have partnered with Salem Sound CoastWatch, Mystic River Watershed Association (MyRWA), Friends of Belle Isle Marsh, and The Nature Conservancy (TNC) to assess biodiversity and ecological function in MA wetlands.
-The project examines genetic diversity and restoration performance of cordgrass, comparing local ecotypes with
+The project examines genetic variety and restoration performance of cordgrass, comparing local ecotypes with

 commercial varieties.